pajato1/appcenter-publish-plugin/README.md

   ./gradlew app:uploadCompanyFlavor2DevRelease
 ```

+# Nota Bene

+Be aware that the appcenter-publish-plugin is aware in split configuration in the way that, if used, only the "universal" apk assembled will be uploaded

+# For future version

+Will be nice to avoid creation of tasks in the case of unsigned version, they are not allowed in the AppCenter

 License
 -------
 ```
 MIT License

 Copyright (c) 2018 TeamWanari
+Copyright (c) 2019 jdarosTD

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal